josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_Our_Hearts_Our_Minds/🐦‍🔥_Trauma_Psychology_Medical_Misuse/📛_pathway_fit_error.md

 ---

 ## ✨ Stardust
 pathway-dependency, diagnostic-compression, complex-trauma, system-reform, trauma-informed-practice, conceptual-regulation, advocacy-tools

+---

+## 🌌 Constellations
+🧠 ⚕️ 🌿 📛 — survivor tools for clinical reform and diagnostic literacy.

+---

+## 🏮 Footer

+*📛 Pathway Fit Error — When Systems Mistake Unique Regulation Profiles for Established Diagnoses* is a living node of the Polaris Protocol.
+It documents how institutional templates and billing pathways distort trauma-based regulation profiles, and offers practical language for reclaiming diagnostic fidelity.

+> 📡 Cross-references: *TBC*

+*Survivor authorship is sovereign.
+Containment is never neutral.*

+_Last updated: 2025-11-06_